 As a platform, we are able to collect data from all your channels and store it in one place, making it easy to segment customers and making it accessible for all your marketing campaigns.
 This way, you can break down silos between teams whilst sharing knowledge and you can work more efficiently.

-Now that you’ve gathered your data, see below how you can use it to optimize your customer experience.
+Now that you've gathered your data from your marketing channels, see below how you can use it to optimize your customer experience.

 Step 2: Using cross-channel coupons